MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~
 {: .output}

-Each line of this log tells you something important about the commit, or check point that exists for the project.
+Each line of this log tells you something important about the commit, or check point, that exists for the project.
 On the first line,

 ~~~
 commit 25ab1f1a066f68e433a17454c66531e5a86c112d (HEAD -> master, tag: 0.0.0)
 ~~~

 You have a unique identifier for the commit (25ab1...).
-You can use this number to reference this checkpoint.
+You can use this hexadecimal number to reference this checkpoint.

-Then, git records the name of the author who made the change.
+Then, `git` records the name of the author who made the change.

 ~~~
 Author: Your Name <your_email@something.com>
 ~~~

 This should be your information.
 This way, anyone who downloads this project can see who made each commit.
-Note that this name and email address matches what you specified when you configured git in the setup, with the name and email address you specified in the cookiecutter having no effect.
+Note that this name and email address matches what you specified when you configured `git` in the setup, with the name and email address you specified to `cookiecutter` having no effect.

 ~~~
 Date:   Mon Feb 4 10:45:26 2019 -0500